 Another limitation of cloud computing is its dependence on the Internet and a reliable Internet connection.
 Note that the fact that it depends on Internet connective means that end-users can access their IT infrastructure and resources from anywhere and using any device.
-However, individuals and organizations in areas with poor Internet connectivity or where access to high-speed Internet is expensive would find cloud computing counterproductive.
+However, individuals and organizations in areas with poor Internet connectivity or where access to high-speed Internet is expensive would find this technology and related services counterproductive.

 Power outages due to natural and human-made calamities also affect access to the Internet.
 Take note that even providers of Internet services are also affected by these calamities.
 End-users that are highly dependent on their IT capabilities and with no solid risk management plan have no choice but to suspend their operations during these outages.
 Inoperability could mean additional costs due to loss of business.

 Tasks such as data processes and application operations could be delayed or lost entirely due to power or network outages.
 Note that outages could happen either from the side of an end-user or the side of the service provider.
 Hence, Internet connection is the most basic drawback of cloud computing.